-As we write this, COVID cases in Australia are thankfully very low, but the situation is always changing and sometimes quickly.
-If, as we hope, things settle down for the summer, some of our kids may need a bit of extra assistance adjusting as life returns to ‘normal’ or a new version of normal.
+As Australia begins to open up, some of our kids may need a bit of extra assistance adjusting as life returns to ‘normal’ or a new version of normal.
 Here are some things to consider:

 Talk to your child

 If you’ve spent a long time in isolation or if your child has been away from school for a significant time, they may be anxious about going places and returning to school.
 Social distancing may be difficult for them to understand and if you choose (or have) to wear masks this may be another obstacle for them to overcome (both in terms of wearing them or seeing other people in them).

 If you are able, it’s important to have a conversation with your child to find out where they are at and what their level of understanding is.
 Ask open ended questions and let them lead any discussion you may have.

 Don’t dismiss what your child is feeling by telling them not to worry.
 Validate what they are feeling and redirect and emphasise the things you can do together such as practicing good hygiene etc.

 Chat boards and socials stories can also help immensely with explaining new rules and processes.

 Having a little plan of things you’re going to do over the summer break can help quell any anxiety your child may have.
 You can use a visual planner to communicate the plan, and also make use of those social stories again to go into more detail about what to expect when you do go out and have some much- needed fun.